Policy E2: Other Employment Sites

 Support will be given to the development of windfall brownfield sites in Our Neighbourhood for mixed use office and business enterprises and residential, including units for older people, young professionals and families with children.

-4.137 Details of the sites (shown in Proposals Map 5) are as follows:
+4.143 Details of the site (shown in Proposals Map 5) is as follows::

 Justification for Policies E1 and E2

-4.139 In accordance with guidance in the NPPF (para.
+4.147 In accordance with guidance in the NPPF Chapter 11: Making effective use of land (para.
 117) commercial development will be directed to brownfield sites.
 In satisfying the sustainable design principles of Our Neighbourhood Plan, new development will avoid unacceptable impacts on local, national and international designations and physical constraints such as flood risk and topography.
 These considerations are also included within the emerging County Durham Local Plan.
 So far as flood risk is concerned, it would be highly desirable to have all brownfield employment sites located in Zone 1 (low probability of flooding).
-Whilst the majority of the Neighbourhood Plan sites meet that standard, there are three that fall within Zone 2 (medium probability of flooding) or Zone 3 (high probability of flooding).
-Retention of these three sites is proposed because they possess established use rights and new buildings can be designed such that occasional flooding of the ground floors is operationally acceptable.

-4.140 Windfall brownfield sites which become available should be used to improve the economy in Our Neighbourhood by providing office space for A2 Professional Services and B1 Business as there is a shortage of office space as evidenced by the business professionals who were interviewed during the initial consultation for Our Neighbourhood Plan.
-Accommodation on these sites will be considered in Our Neighbourhood for local housing needs where there is a shortage and particularly for those in need as defined by the NPPF (para.
+4.148 Windfall brownfield sites which become available should be used to improve the economy in Our Neighbourhood by providing office space for A2 Professional Services and B1 Business as there is a shortage of office space as evidenced by the business professionals who were interviewed during the initial consultation for the Neighbourhood Plan.
+Accommodation on these sites will be considered in Our Neighbourhood for local housing needs where there is a shortage and particularly for those in need as defined by the NPPF Chapter 5: Delivering a sufficient supply of homes (para.
 61); the elderly, those with disabilities, families and young professionals as there is evidence of a shortfall of this type of housing in Theme 4: A City with attractive and affordable places to live.
-However the evidence indicates that there is an ample supply of student accommodation in Our Neighbourhood (see table of ‘large student residences’ on the Durham City Neighbourhood Plan website http://npf.durhamcity.org.uk/themes/housing/large-student-residences/) enough to meet all future student residential needs and therefore windfall brownfield sites should not be considered for student housing.

 Proposals Map 5: Economic Designated Sites